datactor/Blockchain/README.md

 If there are no transactions to verify, there would be nothing for the miners to add to the blockchain, so they wouldn't be able to mine.

-#### solution
+#### Problems and their Solutions
-Bitcoin transac*t*ions ensure integrity from the following topics by using cryptographic methods:
+Bitcoin transactions ensure integrity from the following topics by using cryptographic methods:

 1. Overspending: Bitcoin uses a transaction ledger called the blockchain to keep track of all transactions.
    The blockchain is a public ledger that is maintained by all nodes in the network,